Everything You Need to Know About Day 20 of the World Cup

 France vs. Uruguay

-For a France team that hasn't always convinced at this World Cup, this meeting with Uruguay will offer a real insight into whether or not they should be considered as serious challengers for this trophy.
+For a France team that hasn't always convinced at this World Cup, the meeting with Uruguay will offer a real insight into whether they should be considered as serious challengers for this trophy.

-While they ran in four goals against Argentina in their previous outing, the defence of the opposition represented a rabble at times.
-Uruguay have shown they'll be much tougher for the likes of Mbappe, Antoine Griezmann and Olivier Giroud to get the better of.
+While they ran in four goals against Argentina in the round of 16, the opposition defence represented a rabble at times.
+Uruguay have shown they will be much tougher for the likes of Mbappe, Antoine Griezmann and Olivier Giroud to get the better of.

-Didier Deschamps has a big decision to make in midfield, as Blaise Matuidi is suspended for this one.
-French football journalist Jeremy Smith had a look at what options he has to replace the Juventus man:
+Les Bleus manager Didier Deschamps has a big decision to make in midfield, as Blaise Matuidi is suspended for this one.
+French football journalist Jeremy Smith had a look at the options he has to replace the Juventus man:

 Jeremy Smith @jeremysmith98